AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 -------
 **Introduction**

 At the core of the optimization energy modelling process lies the load curve demand.
-This section aims to explain what load curve demand is, how it is used within MicroGridsPy, how it can be operated or estimated with external software tools like RAMP or within the model itself using the advanced feature of demand estimation integrated into MicroGridsPy.
+This section aims to explain what load curve demand is, how it is used within MicroGridsPy, and how it can be operated or estimated with external software tools like RAMP or within the model itself using the advanced feature of demand estimation integrated into MicroGridsPy.

 **What is the load curve demand?**